turingschool-examples/frontend-mod-1-prework/day_2/README.md

 The statement within the curly braces executes each time the loop runs.
 In this case, we can see we are logging the value of i to the console.

-## Arrays

-1. In the JAVASCRIPT & JQUERY: interactive front-end web development book, read pages 70 through 73.
-If you are unsure of some vocabulary you encounter, refer to the vocabulary list at the end of this README.
-1. Research the array methods below on the MDN documentation provided.
-This documentation might seem intimidating at first, but you will need to get comfortable looking at it.
-Create a file in your day_2 directory called `array_methods.md file` and describe what each method does.
-    1. Methods to study: "pop", "push", "shift", "unshift".
-Take a look at the [MDN documentation here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array).
-Hint: the methods are listed in a column on the left hand side of the website.
-    1. Note: The MDN documentation makes use of the variable declarations `const` and `let`.
-For now, just read them as `var` instead.
-1. Sometimes we have a collection of data (like an array) and we want to do something to each item in the collection.
-In these instances, we need to **iterate** or **loop** through each piece of data in our collection.
-A tool commonly used for iterating is the FOR loop.
-Read pages 170 through 175 in the JAVASCRIPT & JQUERY book to learn more about this tool.

 ## Exercises

 1. Work through the following lessons to learn about Javascript Comparison Operators.